 You have around 80 characters in your title.
 Make the most of it by including key terms users may search for; such as brand names, serial numbers (if applicable), color, and so forth.
 Make sure to include information about what the item does as well as what it is.

-The title includes several key terms such as lightweight, foldable, and travel in the title.
-This helps customers understand the features of the products before they even click to read more.
+A title must include several key terms to help customers understand the features of the products before they even click to read more.

 While Amazon states 80 characters is the optimal title length, keep in mind your title may be cut shorter, so front load important key terms when possible—just don't sacrifice usability for Amazon SEO.
 Use Amazon's Merchant Words Keyword Tool to look for terms users are searching for.